sim590/lain-wiki/base.md

 `update` | Update `widget` | function
 `timer` | The widget timer | [`gears.timer`](https://awesomewm.org/doc/api/classes/gears.timer.html) or `nil`

-The `update` function can be used to refresh the widget before `timeout` expires
+The `update` function can be used to refresh the widget before `timeout` expires.

 If `stoppable == true`, the widget will have an ad-hoc timer, which you can control though `timer` variable.